-The EHSBP has to find the best method of how to report the status of the managed area.
-The internal client should receive regular EHS reports, and the EHSBP's role is in finding the proper interpretation and finding the areas of excellence, as well as the areas for improvement, with the biggest impact on the employee productivity.
+The EHSBP has to find the best method of how to report the status of the managed area and translate that report to dollars, the only language the CEO understands.
+The internal client should receive regular EHS Reports and the EHSBP's role is in finding the proper interpretation and finding the areas of excellence as well as the areas for the improvement with the biggest impact on the employee productivity.

-The role of the EHSBP is in provoking the discussions about EHS in the managed area and how to protect the environment and employees, while increasing competencies, skills, employee retention and loss-time avoidance
+The role of the EHSBP is in provoking discussions about EHS in the managed area and how to protect the environment and employees, raising competencies, skills, employee retention and loss-time avoidance

 The role of the EHSBP is in leading EHS initiatives which are focused on solving the issues at the internal client's side and bringing the desired improvement.
-It is not easy, as the internal client has to deliver the needed resources to achieve those goals.
+It is not easy as the internal client has to deliver the needed resources to achieve those goals.

-The following table is a simple analysis of the major differences between an EHS manager and an EHSBP:
+The following table is a simple analysis of the major differences between an EHS Manager and an EHSBP:

-EHS Manager EHS Business partner Designs EHS plan to meet Corporate Participates in establishing Corporate Strategy Strategy as well as EHS's role in achieving that strategy Supports Line/Operational in achieving Establishes Productivity goals with productivity goals Line/Operational Management Audits EHS functions for compliance Participates in the audit of the business and efficiency process in achieving strategic goals
+EHS Manager EHS Business Partner Designs EHS plan to meet Corporate Strategy Participates in establishing Corporate Strategy as well as EHS's role in achieving that strategy Supports Line/Operational in achieving Establishes Productivity goals with productivity goals Line/Operational Management Audits EHS functions for compliance and participates in the audit of the business process in efficiency achieving strategic goals

 Table 1.
-EHS Manager vs., EHS Business Partner.
+EHS Manager vs. EHS Business Partner

-What do Companies Require for You to be Considered for Business Partner Roles?
+What do companies require to be considered for Business Partner roles?

-Simply put, Business Knowledge, Communication and Measurement
+Simply put, Business Knowledge, Communication and Measurement and finally Leadership

-The EHSBP must be seen as an integral part of the strategy assessment process, so much so that other business partners would not even think to alter plans or strategy without the input from their EHSBP.
+The EHSBP must be seen as an integral part of the strategy assessment process.
+So much so that other Business Partners would not even think to alter plans or strategy without the input from their EHSBP.

-Critical to EHSBP's function as a business partner is their role in the strategic process.
+Critical to EHS's function as a business partner is their role in the strategic process.
 Not only is it important for EHS to participate in the corporate strategic planning process to further its understanding of business needs for the upcoming year, it is also important to align its own calendar and focus with the corporate agenda to support EHS's position as a strategic partner.